 The story follows Alexander Skarsgård’s Leo, an Amish man with severe damage to his voice box that his fundamentalist mother failed to fix with prayer when he was a child.
 The character is a bag of contradictions.
 He prefers to keep himself to himself and closely observes his religion but works in a strip bar and seems very quick to turn to brutal violence.
 I’m sure he is playing it as directed but Skarsgård shows also none of the command or confidence he’s demonstrated in other roles.
 Inclined as he is to hit people with things he just seems a little pathetic.
 It is not particularly enjoyable joining him on his quest to find his girlfriend.
 More verbose but no more fun is Paul Rudd as an equally changeable mafia surgeon looking for papers to get him and his young daughter back to the US.
 Then there is Justin Theroux’s Duck (his name not his species) whose characterisation is just distasteful.

 The future setting is pretty but there is nothing original here either.
-I don’t know why they don’t just say that all films and TV shows set sometime toward the middle of this century are part of the same world as Blade Runner.
+I don’t know why they don’t just say that all films and TV shows set sometime toward the middle of the 21st century are part of the same world as Blade Runner.
 Shared movie universes are all the thing now (this is clearly happening in the same reality as Moon) so if they stated that this, Ghost in the Shell, Zero Theorem and Altered Carbon were all part of the world of Ridley Scott’s replicants then they wouldn’t be criticised poorly for the comparisons.
 Also, why do all dystopian futures have to be sexist?
 There are other ways of showing moral decay than having all the women in S&M gear.

 My advice would be to pass this by.
 When you’re on Netflix just keep scrolling.
 My hope is that Duncan Jones will again show the promise of his first film.
 He’s no doubt had a bad year, we all felt the loss following his father’s death in January 2017.
 Based on Mute though, I fear he’s no longer the exciting director I initially thought he was.